narrowspark/automatic/doc/CONFIGURATORS.md

 }
 ```

-`narrowspark/automatic-common` required for creating a Configurator, pleas add it to the `dev-require` section in your composer.json file.
+`narrowspark/automatic-common` is required for creating a Configurator, please add it to the `dev-require` section in your composer.json file.

 After you choose a way, you can create your Configurator(s).

-> NOTE: You can't overwirte register configurators.
+> NOTE: You can't overwrite registered configurators.

 To create a configurator you need to extend the `Narrowspark\Automatic\Common\Configurator\AbstractConfigurator` class.